 b.
 Scan: Toggle on Deep Scan and click Scan.
 Wait till the scan is over.

 c.
 Recover: Preview your scanned files and select all the necessary ones.
 Click Recover.
 Click Browser to specify the save location, then click Save.
 Wait till the recovery is complete.

 Stellar Data Recovery Free Edition (Windows or Mac) can help you free scan your WD My Passport storage drive, free preview recoverable files, and free recover up to 1 Gigabyte of data.
 If you need unlimited data recovery capability, you need to upgrade the software from Free Edition to Professional or Premium Edition.
 All the editions of Stellar Data Recovery have a 30-day money-back guarantee; so, upgrade with confidence.

 Tips for Effective Formatting

-The corruption chances of the external drive increases, if it is used on both Mac and PC systems regularly.
-Therefore, it is better to take backup of your important photos and videos before sharing them between both the computers.
+6. The corruption chances of the external drive increase if used on both Mac and PC systems regularly.
+So, please back up the data before sharing them between the two computers.

 - How to repair corrupt hard drive on Mac